Psoriasis

 No Results Found 0/0

-This tool is designed to help primary care clinicians, assess, diagnose, and manage psoriasis in adults.
+This tool is designed to help primary care clinicians, assess, diagnose and manage psoriasis in adults.
 It integrates best practice evidence with clinical experience, refers to relevant existing tools and services where appropriate, and distills clinical guidance on the use of both topical and systemic therapies within primary care practice.

 While there is no cure and complete clearance may not always be possible, treatment can effectively manage symptoms.
 Regular follow-up is essential to monitor response to treatment and disease control.